MyPetORG/MyPet-Wiki/pages/permissions.md

 ## MyPet Leash Permissions

 The leash permission is the most important permission because it allows to take a mob on a lead.
-You can allow all types by using the wildcard `*` or you can allow only certain types to certain players as you want.<br>
+You can allow all types by using the wildcard `*` or you can allow only certain types to certain players as you want.
 :!: This permission only allows to leash a certain mob but everything else a player can do with a pet has nothing to do with this permission :!:

 * `MyPet.leash.<Pet-Type-Name>`